Top 10 Types of Milkweed to Support Monarch Butterflies

 Asclepias exaltata, Zones 4 to 7

-Why we love it: Poke milkweed is one of the most shade-tolerant types of milkweed, so give it a try if your gardens are more shady than sunny.
+Why we love it: Poke milkweed is one of the most shade-tolerant types, so give it a try if you have shadowy spaces.